Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Where: 131 Chrystie Street, New York, New York 10002

-More info: This is the debut exhibition of artist-immigrants from Russia Elena ilina.
+More info: This is the debut exhibition of artist-immigrants of Elena ilina.

-Elena was born in the city of Kalinin (Russia), successfully graduated from Medical school and spent his life in his beloved work, with two grown successful sons, grandsons, close-knit large family.
+Elena was born in the city of Kalinin (Russia), successfully graduated from Medical school and spent his life in his beloved work.
+She has two successful adult sons, grandchildren, close-knit big family.

-Ilina moved to the USA 20 years ago, went through all the stages of immigration, learned a lot from zero, being already in the States.
-A woman’s lifelong dream to learn to paint and so one Christmas, my son gave Elena the easel and said that it is not necessary to wait long, you just need to take and create.
+Ilina moved to the USA 20 years ago, went through all the stages of immigration, much learned from scratch, being already in the States.
+A woman’s lifelong dream to learn to draw.
+And so one Christmas, my son gave Elena the easel and said that it is not necessary to wait long – you just need to take and create.

 According to Ilyina, along with painting she has discovered “a new world, a whole planet”, and now wants to share that happiness with others.